August 12, 2020

 Selling Domain Names

-Regardless of whether you’re a seasoned domain investor with dozens of assets or someone who just has one domain name to sell, it’s always a good idea to hire a professional who knows what they are doing.
 Domain experts make it their mission to maximize your sales potential and work on your behalf.
 This means letting you know if you’re sitting on a goldmine when it comes to domains or buying assets that are only worth a few pennies – they’ll help you figure out the value of your domain.

 The first step of the selling process is to establish the right expectation for your domains.
 Sellers should identify their needs and realistically price their assets in a way that will make people want to buy them.
 We’ll help you identify your goals and get to the bottom of why you’re really selling.

-Typically there are different types of pricing models that we use to sell your domain name, but it all depends on intent.
+Typically, there are different types of pricing models that we use to sell your domain name, but it all depends on intent.
 They include retail sellers, market seller, and liquidation seller.
 At Name Experts, we have experience negotiating and marketing your name assets successfully.
-We have the knowledge to help you nail down a strategy to make sure the right people are seeing your domain names.
-If you’re in the market to sell, we will help you with all of our services.

 Value your Domain Name

-You domain name, and really anyone’s domain name, is only worth as much as a buyer is willing to pay.
-There are different factors to consider though.
+Your domain name, and really anyone’s domain name, is only worth as much as a buyer is willing to pay.
+There are different factors to consider, though.
 For example, single word .com assets sell for a higher price than longer names.
-At Name Experts, we will evaluate your assets and take comps of other names that recently sold in the market.
-We’ll make sure you have a realistic expectation of what your domain is worth.

 Marketing

 Especially if you’re new in this industry, you’ll want someone experienced putting your name in front of the right people.
-We use a combination of email, phone, and press releases to cover a global exposure.
+We use a combination of email, phone, and press releases to ensure global exposure.
 This also includes reaching out to our industry-wide relationships to help you find the perfect buyer.

 Negotiation